At BeyondAutism Post-19 we have a unique curriculum model integrating community and class-based learning.

 All teaching and interactions throughout the day are underpinned by the theory of Applied Behaviour Analysis (ABA), specifically using analysis of Verbal Behaviour (VB).
-This is a data-driven, scientifically-based method which has proven to be effective in enabling children and adults with autism to lead fuller lives.
+This is a data-driven, scientifically-based method which has proven to be effective in enabling children and adults with autism to lead lives full of choice and opportunity.

 To find out more about our curriculum, please visit the Curriculum section of our website.

 Our Curriculum Model

 All of these elements are brought together into a curriculum model that allows students to follow the right pathway to prepare them for adulthood.
 This is focused around the creation of an ‘ideal week’ designed to meet the interests and aspirations of each individual.
 Watch the video below to see how we achieve this.